 The Best Insights Over the Last Few Years of Store Owner Interviews

 Some makers feel intimidated by store owners -- they seem inaccessible, powerful in the maker world, and ultra-discerning in their preferences.
-Other makers are a cavalier with how they interact with shop owners, being informal to the point of rudeness or using an approach that just isn’t effective.
+Other makers are cavalier with how they interact with shop owners, being informal to the point of rudeness or using an approach that just isn’t effective.
 The remedy for both?
 Really understanding store owners’ experiences and perspectives -- developing empathy for what they’re up to and what they’re all about.

 So today we're rounding up some of the most helpful insights from the best store owner interviews we've done over the years.
 Below you’ll find the top 8 insights that we pulled from interviews with Chelsea from Moon + Arrow, Lindsay from Collected Thread (which is now closed, but she’s still a beacon), and Liz from Omoi Zakka.
 The individual pointers are helpful… but more than anything, I think these tidbits can help give you a bit more understanding of where these creative, caring, and busy folks are coming from.